China–Democratic Republic of the Congo relations: Building projects in the DRC

 Since 1972, the PRC has given a number of donations to the DRC.
 Including a farm on the outskirts of Kinshasa, a sugar refinery in Kisangani, and the National Assembly building (at the time costing US$42 million or US$186 million in 2011 dollars) were all built and given to the DRC/Zaire in the 1970s.
 The Chinese government also built an 80,000-seat stadium in 1994.
 In 2004, the PRC built and donated the N'Djili Sino-Congolese Friendship Hospital, handing it over to the DRC government in 2006.
 According to AidData, from 2000 to 2011, there are approximately 21 Chinese official development finance projects identified in DRC through various media reports.

 In January 2021, the Chinese government agreed to cancel Congolese debt worth US$28 million and pledged US$17 million in aid, mainly for development projects.
 At the same time, the Democratic Republic of the Congo joined the Belt and Road Initiative.

-Political relations

-The Democratic Republic of the Congo follows the one China principle.
-It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory, and supports all efforts by the PRC to "achieve national reunification".
-It also considers Hong Kong, Xinjiang and Tibet to be China's internal affairs.